Priyasunil26/Kubernetes-Document/deploying-on-gke-using-kubectl.md

 9. After obtaining the External IP address, replace the app-base URL with your External IP address.
     ![App-Base-URL](images/app-base-url.png)
 10. Navigate to the folder where the deployment file were downloaded from Step 1.
-11. Run the following command to deploy Bold BI application on AKS cluster
+11. Run the following command to deploy Bold BI application on GKE cluster
     ```bash
     kubectl apply -k .
 12. If you encounter an issue such as "snippet annotation cannot be used because snippet directives are disabled by the Ingress administrator," then edit the config file and change "allow-snippet-annotation" to true.